Scholarships and fees

 The programme participation cost covers the institutional tuition fees, insurance and participation in all teaching activities of the programme, including lab courses, excursions, and master thesis project.

-The programme participation cost for nationals of other countries is 12,000 euro for the first year.
-They can apply for a partial programme participation cost waiver down to 4,000 euro for the second year in case all courses have been successfully passed during the first year.
+Students can apply for a partial programme participation cost waiver for the second year in case all courses have been successfully passed during the first year.
+For excellent students this can mean a waiver down to 2,000 euro for the second year.

 Total cost for self-funding students